R0mbertus/intro-to-binexp/README.md

 ## Running

+All the files need to be built using `make`, after which the binaries will be available in their respective directories.
+Some examples contain some exploit scripts that can be ran, such as an `exploit.py`.

+### Docker

+Additionally a docker is provided.
 Simply make sure one of docker or podman is installed, and run:

 ```sh
 ./run.sh
 ```

 This'll spin up a docker with pwndbg and pwntools installed, and with a mount to the current dir.

+## Layout

+The repo is seperated into `examples` and `challenges`, which contain example files for and challenges to try out in the workshop respectively.

+Some directories will contain a `flags.txt` file, which lists the flags used to compile the respective binary and **should not be touched!**

 ## Slides